 Whatever the scientific and/or clinical usefulness of ‘schizophrenia’ as a medical diagnosis, we know from many service user/survivor/experts by lived experience accounts that a diagnosis of ‘schizophrenia’ (or ‘psychosis’) has serious social implications and consequences for people given the label.
-This is why we are undertaking this Inquiry.
+This is why we undertook this Inquiry.

-We are aware of the 'Schizophrenia Commission’, the terms of reference of which assumes that ‘schizophrenia’ is a valid diagnosis and so considers it from a medical and psychiatric system perspective.
-Our Inquiry takes a service-user/survivor/experts perspective and focuses on the experience of people given the label and especially the consequences of this.
+The terms of reference of the 'Schizophrenia Commission', launched in 2011 by Rethink, assumed that ‘schizophrenia’ is a valid diagnosis and so considers it from a medical and psychiatric system perspective.
+Our Inquiry took a service user/survivor perspective and focused on the experience of people given the label and, especially, the consequences of this.

 The use of ‘schizophrenia’ to describe problems of living is problematic for several reasons:

 - ‘Schizophrenia’ does not seem to mean much (as an explanation for mental health problems) to many service users/survivors or their carers, relatives and friends.

 - There are historical problems with the diagnosis, which originated 100 years ago at a time when psychiatry was dominated by racist thought, even more than it is today.
 It grew out of the 19th century idea of ‘degeneration’ which influenced eugenic theory and practice.

 - The diagnosis of ‘schizophrenia’ has not proved useful as a basis for research into understanding mental health problems from a biological viewpoint.
 Its use in international study has confused rather than clarified issues around therapy for, and outcome of, mental health problems.